High Performance Computing Center North

 Your home directory on the parallel file system is very useful, since batch jobs can create files there without any Kerberos ticket or manipulations with permissions.
 Moreover the parallel file system offers high performance when accessed from the nodes making it suitable for storage that are to be accessed from parallel jobs.

 Note that the parallel file system is not intended for permanent storage and there is NO BACKUP of /pfs/nobackup.
 In case the file system gets full, files that have been unused for some time might get deleted without warning.

 In order to avoid having runaway programs filling the file system quota limits are in place.
 Use the quota command to view your current quotas.

-If this limit is too small you should contact email@example.com, and include an explanation of what you need the extra space for.
+If your limit is too small your PI should contact email@example.com, and include an explanation of what you need the extra space for.